Cray-HPE/docs-csm/upgrade/1.2/README.md

 - Troubleshooting NTP

    During upgrades, clock skew may occur when rebooting nodes.
 If one node is rebooted and its clock differs significantly from those that have **not** been rebooted, it can cause contention among the other nodes.
-Waiting for Chrony to slowly adjust the clocks can resolve intermittent clock skew issues.
-If it does not resolve on its own, follow the
-   [Configure NTP on NCNs](../../operations/node_management/Configure_NTP_on_NCNs.md) procedure to troubleshoot it further.
+Waiting for `Chrony` to slowly adjust the clocks can resolve intermittent clock skew issues.
+This can take up to 15 minutes or longer.
+If it does not resolve on its own, follow the [Configure NTP on NCNs](../../operations/node_management/Configure_NTP_on_NCNs.md) procedure to troubleshoot it further.

 - Bare-metal Etcd recovery